VBlesius/RHRT/RHRT/vignettes/rhrt-vignette.md

 - **`calcAvHRT`** &nbsp;&nbsp; The function calculates the parameters of the averaged HRT.
 This is called automatically when using `vectorToHRT` with default parameters.
 If the avHRT should be calculated differently the following options are available:
   - `av`: The function with which averaging should be done: `mean` or `median`.
   - `orTO` and `orTS`: sets the order in which TO and TS should be calculated.
-With `1` the parameter is assessed separately for every HRT and averaged afterwards, with `2` the intervals of all VPCSs are averaged first and the parameter is assessed afterwards.
-The default is `1` for `orTO` and `2` for `orTS`.
+With `avAfter` the parameter is assessed separately for every HRT and averaged afterwards, with `avBefore` the intervals of all VPCSs are averaged first and the parameter is assessed afterwards.
+The default is `avAfter` for `orTO` and `avBefore` for `orTS`.
   - `IL`: the average interval length that is needed to calculate nTS.
 The default value is automatically calculated from the whole cleaned vector (see *VectorToHRT: Cleaning Input* for more information) when calling `vectorToHRT` and saved in the `IL` slot of the HRTList object.
   - `normIL`: the interval length to which the other parameters should be normalised.
 The default is 800 ms.
   - `normHallstrom`: Should nTS be normalised with the method by Hallstrom et al. or just based on the interval length?
 The default is `TRUE`.